awsdocs/amazon-transcribe-developer-guide/doc_source/API_Transcript.md

  **RedactedTranscriptFileUri**   <a name="transcribe-Type-Transcript-RedactedTranscriptFileUri"></a>
 The S3 object location of the redacted transcript\.
-Use this URI to access the redacated transcript\.
+Use this URI to access the redacted transcript\.
 If you specified an S3 bucket in the `OutputBucketName` field when you created the job, this is the URI of that bucket\.
 If you chose to store the transcript in Amazon Transcribe, this is a shareable URL that provides secure access to that location\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.
 Pattern: `(s3://|http(s*)://).+`
 Required: No

  **TranscriptFileUri**   <a name="transcribe-Type-Transcript-TranscriptFileUri"></a>
-The S3 object location of the the transcript\.
+The S3 object location of the transcript\.
 Use this URI to access the transcript\.
 If you specified an S3 bucket in the `OutputBucketName` field when you created the job, this is the URI of that bucket\.
 If you chose to store the transcript in Amazon Transcribe, this is a shareable URL that provides secure access to that location\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.